krsnucc21/AL2-RT-Patch/README.md

 % rpmbuild -bp kernel.spec
 ```
 Note that the rpmbuild command will make proper changes and a configuration for your instance.

+# Step 4: Compile the kernel with oldconfig and install